POENIXMAN/Parallel-Image-Processing/README.md

 ## Contributing

 Contributions to the project are welcome!
 If you find a bug or have an idea for a new feature, please submit an issue or a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](https://mit-license.org/) file for details.